 All students are required to register with a doctor in Oxford as permanent patients for the duration of their course.
-The College Doctors (Dr Helen Steel and Dr Evelyn Sanderson) are members of a partnership with which the College has a special arrangement for the care of its students and other members.
+The College Doctors (Dr Helen Steel, Dr Evelyn Sanderson and Dr Paul Ch'en) are members of a partnership with which the College has a special arrangement for the care of its students and other members.
 They may be seen by appointment (or without, in an emergency, but please telephone first 01865 318499) at the Jericho Health Centre, New Radcliffe House, Walton Street, close to the College.
-The College Nurse, Lynn Cross, will be in college daily during term-time.
+There will be a nurse in College daily during term-time during term-time.
 Times are available in the Porters' Lodge.
 In an emergency, contact the Porters' Lodge on (01865 2) 70600.